Wind, solar surpassed 10 percent of U.S. electricity in March: EIA

-WASHINGTON Wind and solar accounted for more than 10 percent of U.S. electricity generation for the first time in March, the Energy Department's Energy Information Administration said on Wednesday.
+WASHINGTON (Reuters) - Wind and solar accounted for more than 10 percent of U.S. electricity generation for the first time in March, the Energy Department's Energy Information Administration said on Wednesday.

 Wind and solar power capacity has been growing in the United States, accounting for an average of up to 7 percent of electricity in 2016.